Community-Cleanup/Co-Cleanup-Docs/README.md

 **Visitors**

-- Can view the landing page to understand Co Cleanups' purpose and why it might be useful
+- Can view the landing page to understand Co Cleanup's purpose and why it might be useful
 - Can search and view all planned clean up events (locations displayed on a map)
 - Are able to sign up to become a registered user